 For permanent residents of the United States, the I-551 Permanent Resident card is required for return to the U.S. For entry into Mexico, you will need to present a passport, and depending on your country of citizenship, possibly a visa as well.

-A passport is necessary, and in some cases, a visa is also required.
-Contact the Mexican embassy or consulate nearest you for more information about the requirements specific to your situation.
+A passport is necessary, and in some cases, a visa is also required for citizens outside of the U.S. Contact the Mexican embassy or consulate nearest you for more information about the requirements specific to your situation.